gxz0233/M910Q_Hackintosh/README.md

   * Turn on Legacy support
   * Turn on XHCI support( I forgot exact name, but should not matter)
 ### Hard disk partation and EFI transfer
 I install dual boot on one SSD disk.
-This M910Q come with a Windows 10 installed on one partation assigned to C:, the partation table looks like the table below, a recovery partation about 1G at the tail of the disk but I don't care:
+This M910Q come with a Windows 10 Pro preinstalled on one partation assigned to C:, the partations looks like the table below, a recovery partation about 1G at the tail of the disk but I don't care:

       EFI (200 M) | partation for c: (>200G)